|

 Conclusion

 There you have it – 4 DIY deodorants that will combat smelly armpits naturally!
+Let’s quickly sum up the key points of this article:

 • The DIY natural deodorants are harmless and contain a lot of beneficial properties.